 Contact: morgane at mit dot edu

-Goksin Kavlak is a doctoral student in the Engineering Systems Division at the Massachusetts Institute of Technology.
+Goksin Kavlak is a doctoral student at the Institute for Data, Systems and Society (IDSS) at MIT.
 She received her M.S. in environmental sciences from Yale University, and her B.S. in industrial engineering from Bogazici University, Istanbul.
 Her research interests are in building frameworks to analyze the availability and scalability of metals used in emerging technologies, especially in photovoltaics.
 She is the recipient of the UTC-MIT Energy Fellowship for 2012-2013, sponsored by the MIT Energy Initiative.

 Contact: goksin at mit dot edu